Our team uses evidence-based treatment approaches to build functional skills and decrease challenging behaviours. Our team is trained to:

 IBI is based on ABA principles but is more intensive.
 The primary goal of IBI is to help children with autism catch up developmentally with their peers.
 IBI aims to increase the rate of learning, bring their skills closer to those of typically developing children, and prepare them for a school setting.
 IBI is recommended for children who require more than 20 hours a week.

-Respite services provide parents with a much needed and deserved break from their responsibilities of caring for their special needs child.
-A respite worker will engage your child in a fun, non-therapeutic activities to allow you to get things done or just relax.
-Respite will also give you the opportunity to spend more 1:1 time with all your children.
+Respite Services provide parents with a much needed and deserved break from their responsibilities of caring for their special needs child.
+A respite worker will engage your child in a fun, non-therapeutic activities your child enjoys to allow you to get things done or just relax.
+Respite care will also give you the opportunity to spend more 1:1 time with all your children and family members.

-All our BCBAs are Board Certified Behaviour Analysts and are on the OAP Approved Provider List
+Our BCBAs are Board Certified Behaviour Analysts, are on the OAP Approved Provider List, and are approved within the College of Psychologists and Behaviour Analysts of Ontario (CPBAO)

 Intensive teaching is the use of a positive reinforcer for responses that are completely unrelated to that reinforcer.
 For example, if a child likes trains, the trains could be given to the child contingent upon the child performing a few tasks such as clapping, pointing.